Head of Department

 Take opportunities to engage with maths at home e.g. shopping, puzzles, timetables, journey and holiday planning, the applications of maths within your job

-When she encounters a challenge or is struggling, to encourage her not to give up
+When she encounters a challenge or is struggling, to encourage her to be resilient

-At Sacred Heart. we hope that your daughter will find her mathematics lessons engaging and enjoyable and that she will deal with any problem she experiences with her class teacher within her lessons.
+At Sacred Heart. we hope that your daughter will find her mathematics lessons engaging and enjoyable.

 Class teacher support – during lessons, breaks and lunchtimes

 Maths Coaching – 1:1 sessions with a member of the Maths Dept to spend time revisiting problem topics

 Access to materials online – we use Mathswatch to allow students to complete supported independent work at home.
 Mathswatch has video’s for students to watch which will teach them topics.
 It is an excellent resource for revision and support.

 Your daughter will use mathematical equipment in lessons and at home, so we ask that you ensure that she has a protractor, a pair of compasses and a scientific calculator.